Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Weird

-The leader's left-hand ring and middle fingers point to the left.
+The leader’s left-hand ring and middle fingers point to the left at 9:00 while the leader faces 12:00.

-The leader's right-hand ring and middle fingers point to the right.

 ### Goofy